johnelbasha/voters/MyApproach.md

 Working Notes:
 1- Figure out how to import/parse a text file.
 I've done this before for csv files, but never for text.
 Since the file is huge, I will take a simplified approach and create a different version of the file that only has 30 votes.
 Once I get this to work, I can expand it to include the rest of the data set.
 I will create a file called public/load_data.rb to handle all the logic.
 A now Regex!!
 Its been a long time, so I had to look up a few resources to remember who to extract the data I wanted.
 Considering the task is meant to be done in less than 2 hours, I will forgo using a regex pattern and will do it a longer way.
 I have put the script to parse the votes.txt file into the database in the /db/seed file. this means when you want to import the data, you need to follow these steps: 1) move your votes.txt file into the "public" folder.
 2) in the terminal: "rails db:migrate" followed by "rails db:seed".
 This final command may take a few minutes to complete.
 So far I have not used any TDD because I had to do a bit of trial and error to figure out the design.

 2- To develop the UI, I will be using both RSpec and Capybara.
 I'll start off by installing these gems and ensuring they work as expected.
 I created a folder within spec called "features" to store all the features that will drive the UI implementation.
+There are two feature specs that drive all the UI.
+The first one tests that the index page shows all the campaigns whilst the second ones tests that someone can click on an individual link to go to a show page that reveals the results of that campaign.

+3- I've made some validations and associations in the models but those don't have unit tests yet.
+Given more time, I would have used TDD to develop unit tests for these.

+4- To make the UI a bit attractive, I integrated the Bootstrap 5 library using a gem.

+5- There is certaintely a lot of room for refactoring the code which is what I would do given more time.

+6- I made a few typos during development and didn't have the time to correct them.
+You will see that the controller and model feature the word "canidate" which should be "candidate".
+To save time, I didn't correct this.

+7- Other bugs include migrations that were not needed (_model / _create_votes)